ECuiDev/obsidian-quiz-generator/README.md

 - **Generation Details:** Save links to notes used for quiz generation.
 - **Dynamic Analysis:** Get real-time feedback on your response to short and long answer questions.
-- **More Models:** Support for Google Gemini, Anthropic Claude, OpenRouter, PerplexityAI, and Cohere.
+- **More Models:** Support for Google Gemini, Anthropic Claude, OpenRouter, PerplexityAI, Cohere, and Ollama.

 ### Future Releases